 Volunteering holidays to Belize could get you spearing destructive, invasive lionfish, IDing sea turtles on the second biggest barrier reef on the planet, or building boardwalks over fragile rainforest floors.
 Read our travel guide to find out more about volunteering in Belize.

 Marine conservation holidays

 It takes a lot of work to be given UNESCO World Heritage Status and for a country to protect and manage its precious heritage so that it can be a leading ambassador of marine conservation in the world.
-And so, as the Belize Barrier Reef Reserve System (BBRRS) comes of age, celebrating 21 years of UNESCO World Heritage Status in 2017, we are raising a glass to each year that it has committed to ongoing conservation of its fine natural heritage, and sharing 21 of its wonders with you.
+And so, as the Belize Barrier Reef Reserve System (BBRRS) celebrates over 25 years of UNESCO World Heritage Status, we are raising a glass to the committed ongoing conservation of its fine natural heritage, and sharing some of its wonders with you.

 Our Belize Holidays

 Marine conservation holidaysThe barrier reef is a top spot for marine conservation holidays in Belize, particularly in the far south.
 Head to Sapodilla Cayes Marine Reserve, for example, to get your PADI qualification, and then go straight to ‘Masters’ level to monitor and do data collection exercises for conservation purposes.

 There are two species of manatee in Belize: the Florida and Antillean manatee, both gentle, curious creatures that are magical to spot from boat trips around Swallow Caye, Southern Lagoon or Corozal Bay.
 The Antillean manatee is listed as endangered and both species must be approached with great care and in the hands of expert, responsible boat owners, especially as they swim so close to the surface, preferring shallow waters to deep.